lando/lando/docs/guides/access-by-other-devices.md

+---
+description: Learn how to access your Lando sites from other devices on your network like mobile phones or tablets.
+---

 # Accessing Lando from Other Devices on Your Local Network

 You may want to use another device (e.g., a smartphone or tablet) to test your Lando app.
 You can access your lando app easily from another device as follows.